Allie Thornton

-Alexis Taylor Thornton (born December 2, 1997) is an American professional soccer player who plays as a forward for USL Super League club Dallas Trinity.
-She played college soccer for the SMU Mustangs, earning first-team All-AAC honors four times.

-Thornton spent her first three professional seasons in France with Le Havre and Issy.
+Alexis Taylor Thornton (born December 2, 1997) is an American professional soccer player who plays as a forward for Newcastle Jets.
+Thornton played college soccer for the SMU Mustangs, earning first-team All-AAC honors four times.
+She spent her first three professional seasons in France with Le Havre and Issy.
 In 2022, she moved to RSC Anderlecht in Belgium, where she won two league titles.
-Two years later, she joined the newly formed Dallas Trinity and won the inaugural USL Super League Golden Boot.
+Two years later, she joined the newly formed USL Super League club Dallas Trinity and won the inaugural USL Super League Golden Boot.

 Early life

 Thornton was born in Arlington, Texas, to Kelli and Jim Thornton.
 She played youth soccer with Solar Chelsea 98 (now Solar Chelsea SC).
 Thornton attended Kennedale High School, where she helped lead the team to their first Texas 4A State Championship victory in 2015, recording 38 goals and 22 assists in the process.
 Kennedale repeated as champions in 2016, winning consecutive state titles.